 Why would you want to create your own screencast?
 Here are just a few examples:

 The first thing you'll need is screencasting software.
-There are many different programs that you can use, including Camtasia, ScreenFlow, Snapz Pro X, and Jing.
-Some programs are free, but others can cost several hundred dollars.
+There are many different programs that you can use, including Camtasia, ScreenFlow, and Snapz Pro X. Some programs are free, but others can cost several hundred dollars.
 You should be aware that creating a screen recording takes a lot of computing power, and some of the free programs may produce choppy, low-quality videos.
 You may have to try two or three programs before you find one that works well on your computer.

 If your computer has a built-in microphone, you don't need to buy any additional hardware.
 However, if you want better sound quality, you can buy a mic that plugs into your computer's USB ports.